Etannar/esx_property_rework/README.md

 # esx_property_rework
-A rework of esx property done by ElPumpo and combined it with a garage script from TanguyOrtegat
+A rework of esx property done by ElPumpo and combined it with a garage script from TanguyOrtegat.
+All I did was ehance certain things and edit others.
+So obviously, I have not created any of this and all credit to that should go to ElPump and TanguyOrtegat... and who ever else was responsible for those scripts.

 I have been trying to get a rework of esx_property without the instance and was able to modify the script that took out all instancing from esx_property.
 With that being said, there are a few things to note.